 Work has become an integral part of our everyday being.
 Be it a project you are delivering as part of an existing team, a cross-team initiative, or an outside opportunity you pursue, your actions and behaviors are more interconnected than ever.
 Through all these interactions, you are continuously building a human network around you that can give you a hand to reach the next opportunity.
 I gave Tricia a metaphor using a farmer’s approach to cultivating crops.

 A farmer cultivates the field, works on the fundamental elements like soil, water, fertilizer, including the quality of the seeds that help grow healthy crops.
 Rarely a farmer sows a couple of seeds here and there and expects to harvest crops from it.

 Since our conversation, Tricia started a different approach altogether.
 She identified those from her personal and professional network in the industry she wanted to move into.
-She started virtual coffee and picking their brains.
-She also got some professional help for her resume.
+She started in-person and virtual coffee meetings with them and picked their brains.
+She also got professional help to make her resume look better.
 She has been feeling creative, energized, and more fully committed.
 I can’t wait to hear how this new mindset helps her show up in front of a hiring manager and others around her!

 Join me for Free Coaching Friday to talk more.

 — Feature Photo by Brooke Cagle on Unsplash